collective/collective.blog.view/README.txt

 Settings
 --------

-collective.blog.view has only one setting.
-In portal_properties.site_properties you can add an integer property called "blog_view_items".
-This property will be used as the number of items to show per page in the blog view.
+collective.blog.view has only two settings.
+They are both in ``portal_properties.site_properties``.

+* **blog_view_items**: This integer property will be used as the number of items to show per page in the blog view.
 If it does not exist, it will default to ten items.

+* **blog_types**: This lines property will be used to contain the portal_types that are considered entries in the blog.
+If it does not exist, it will default to `Document`, `News Item` and `File`.
+  It's ignored when you use the blog view on a collection, all items in the collection will then be considered blog items.

 What this product do not have